BernardaPenafiel/BernardaPenafiel/README.md

 - 📝 I regularly write articles on [travel and financial tips](travel and financial tips)

-- 💬 Ask me about **Projects, AWS, POSTMAN, JIRA, ELASTIC, KIBANA**
+- 💬 Ask me about **Technology Projects, AWS, POSTMAN, JIRA, ELASTIC, KIBANA**

 - 📫 How to reach me **club.berny@gmail.com**

-- ⚡ Fun fact **I'm a professional person of high level and good results, I'm so funny and compromited with my objetives**
+- ⚡ Fun fact **I'm a professional person of high level and good results, I'm so funny and compromited with the objetives**

 <h3 align="left">Connect with me:</h3>
 <p align="left">